China COVID-19 Vaccine Tracker

 - Serbia.
 Construction of the factory in Serbia will be co-financed by China and the UAE, while Serbia will contribute to the land.
 On July 12, 2021, an official memorandum of understanding and cooperation was signed between Serbia, China, and the United Arab Emirates.

 - Argentina.
-China’s Sinopharm and an Argentinian pharmaceutical company have reached an agreement to produce vaccines in Argentina with discussions on technology transfer to follow, aiming to begin production as soon as possible.
+Sinopharm and an Argentinian pharmaceutical company have agreed to produce vaccines in Argentina with discussions on technology transfer to follow, though no further updates have been announced.

 - Chile.
 On July 23, 2021, it was reported that Sinovac is currently evaluating potential sites for manufacturing the Sinovac vaccine in Chile.
 Sinovac is reportedly planning to invest US$60 million into the construction of the fill-and-finish vaccine plant.

 - Mexico.
 CanSino exports active ingredients for its vaccines to Mexico, which is then packaged in Mexico by Drugmex.
-CanSino stated that it expects to produce 6.9 million doses between March and June 2021 and then make 1.2 million shots available per week to fulfill its agreement for 35 million doses this year.
+CanSino stated that it expects to make 1.2 million shots available per week to fulfil its agreement for 35 million doses this year.

 Additional information on procurements of Chinese vaccines.

-- Some vaccines procured by Brazil, Indonesia, Malaysia, and Mexico will be produced locally using active ingredients delivered by China.
+- Some vaccines procured by various countries with joint production agreements will be produced locally using active ingredients delivered by China.

 - Turkey’s total vaccine quantities might be higher than recorded, as specific numbers were undisclosed.